Pineconium/Budgie-Virus/README.md

 ## Stuff you need.
--- For Windows 3.1 --
-1. Make use you have the "VBRUN100.dll" file with the OS.
-(DLL NOT INCLUDED!)
+--Before running--
+1. Both the `BUDGIE.EXE` and `VBRUN100.DLL` files on your computer.
+2. Any software capable of making floppy disk image (.IMG) files.
 --For VMs--
-1. A virtual machine running Windows 3.1 (or similar 16bit versions) -- *VirtualBox is recommended*
+1. A virtual machine running Windows 3.1 (or similar 16bit versions) -- *VirtualBox is used on this tutorial but other VMs should work*
-2. The Budgie.img file is installed.
+2. That is it.
 --For real hardware (DON'T RECOMMEND!)--
 1. A computer or laptop running Windows 3.1 (or similar 16bit versions) -- *This will be the victim*
 2. A blank floppy disk (with 1MB of free space)